Elliptically Distributed Lozenge Tilings of a Hexagon: Introduction

 The history of the problem starts with random uniformly distributed boxed plane partitions.
-Much is known about these: asymptotics and frozen boundary behavior (\cite{CKP}, \cite{CLP}, \cite{KO_limit}); correlation kernel via Hahn orthogonal polynomials (see \cite{joh_tilings}, \cite{BG}, \cite{Gor}); exact sampling algorithms (\cite{BG}).
+Much is known about these: asymptotics and frozen boundary behavior \cite{CKP,CLP,KO_limit}; correlation kernels via orthogonal polynomials (see~\cite{BG,Gor, joh_tilings}); exact sampling algorithms~\cite{BG}.
 Somewhat central to the subject is the topic of discrete Hahn orthogonal polynomials (which themselves are terminating generalized hypergeometric series).
-One level up and we arrive at $q$-distributions on boxed plane partitions (\cite{BGR}, and \cite{KO_limit} for the variational problem used to derive the limit shape for the $q^{\pm Volume}$ distributions).
-Almost as much as above is known about these, and central to the subject are certain discrete $q$-orthogonal polynomials ($q$-Racah, $q$-Hahn) from the $q$-Askey scheme, which themselves are terminating $q$-hypergeometric series (see \cite{gasper-rahman} for a full description, \cite{KS-askey} for a distillation of the formulas).
+One level up and we arrive at the $q$-distributions on boxed plane partitions in~\cite{BGR} (see also~\cite{KO_limit} for the variational problem used to derive the limit shape for the $q^{\pm\text{Volume}}$ distributions).
+Central to this subject are certain discrete $q$-orthogonal polynomials ($q$-Racah, $q$-Hahn) from the $q$-Askey scheme, which themselves are terminating $q$-hypergeometric series (see \cite{gasper-rahman} for a full description or \cite{KS-askey} for a distillation of the results).

-The present work analyzes the elliptic level (the distribution was introduced in the Appendix of \cite{BGR}, but also independently from a slightly different perspective in \cite{schlosser}).
-We look at two aspects: exact sampling algorithm and correlation kernel.
-The third aspect in \cite{BG} and \cite{BGR} is obtaining asymptotics of the correlation kernel and through this obtaining the frozen boundary behavior in the large scale limit.
-While we indeed see a frozen boundary behavior in our case and can characterize it via variational techniques (and we present computer simulations of the results), we cannot yet analyze the asymptotics of elliptic biorthogonal functions (techniques used in previous works - e.g., in \cite{BGR} - fail if we replace orthogonal polynomials by elliptic biorthogonal functions).
-More direct techniques like solving the variational problem described in \cite{KO_limit} for the $q$-Hahn case and in Section 2.4 of \cite{BGR} seem computationally intractable so far.
+The present work analyzes the elliptic level.
+The elliptic distribution was introduced in the Appendix of \cite{BGR}, but also independently from a slightly different perspective in \cite{schlosser}.
+We look at two aspects: exact sampling algorithms and correlation kernels.
+The third aspect in \cite{BG,BGR} is obtaining asymptotics of the correlation kernel and through this obtaining the frozen boundary behavior in the large scale limit.
+While we indeed see a frozen boundary behavior in our case and can characterize it via variational techniques (and we present computer simulations of the results), we cannot yet analyze the asymptotics of elliptic biorthogonal functions.
+Techniques used in previous works~-- e.g., in~\cite{BGR} -- fail if we replace orthogonal polynomials by elliptic biorthogonal functions.
+More direct techniques like solving the variational problem described in~\cite{KO_limit} for the $q$-Hahn case and in \cite[Section~2.4]{BGR} seem computationally intractable so far.
 The reason is the associated complex Burgers equation one has to solve becomes considerably more complicated.
-Nevertheless, it is a (new) feature of the elliptic model that the frozen boundary can have 3 nodal points (as seen in the computer simulations).
+Nevertheless, it is a (new) feature of the elliptic model that the apparent frozen boundary can have three nodal points, as seen in the computer simulations.